greyhwndz/awesome-elixir-posts/README.md

 * [Elixir - 3 Reasons Why You Should Be Using It](http://www.littlealchemist.io/2017-03-07-elixir-3-reasons-why-you-should-be-using-it/) by Leandro Bighetti
 * [Elixir - different kind of promises](https://www.amberbit.com/blog/2017/3/7/elixir-different-kind-of-promises/)
 * [Concurrency Abstractions in Elixir](https://blog.codeship.com/concurrency-abstractions-in-elixir/) by Leigh Halliday
+* [Making a Mailing Microservice with Elixir and RabbitMQ](https://semaphoreci.com/blog/2017/03/07/making-mailing-microservice-with-elixir-and-rabbitmq.html) by Stefan Mijučić

 ### 2017-03-06